 Do not underestimate the difference having an experienced attorney can make.
 At Gross & Kenny, LLP, Workers’ Compensation is the focus of our entire practice, and our attorneys know what medical proof is needed to ensure your benefits continue until you make a full recovery.

-If your employer is challenging your benefits, pressing you to return to work or asking you to undergo a medical review, it is in your best interest to call Gross & Kenny, LLP, at 267-589-0090 or 215-512-1500 or contact us online today for a free consultation.
-Our Workers’ Compensation attorneys in Philadelphia will defend your rights against any attempt at termination of your Workers’ Compensation benefits. *Jeffrey S. Gross is certified as a specialist in the practice of Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court.
+If your employer is challenging your benefits, pressing you to return to work, or asking you to undergo a medical review, it is in your best interest to call Gross & Kenny, LLP, at 267-589-0090 or 215-512-1500 or contact us online today for a free consultation.
+Our Workers’ Compensation attorneys in Philadelphia will defend your rights against any attempt at the termination of your Workers’ Compensation benefits. *Jeffrey S. Gross is certified as a specialist in the practice of Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court.